dimacio/personal-website-cookiecutter/READme.md

 # Personal Website Cookiecutter

-## Personal website cookiecutter allows a user to generate a simple and informative landing page containg links of interest such as a Github and Linkedin.
-It can then be easily deployed to Github Pages.
-Not only does it generate the website, but has a fully featured CLI tool to programtically enable github pages.
-We wanted to gut out as much GUI input.
+## Personal website cookiecutter generates a simple and informative landing page containing desirable links such as Github and Linkedin.
+It can then be easily deployed to Github Pages via a CLI tool.
+We wanted to make it as easy as possible to get a slice of the internet.

 ### [Live Demo](https://vdoster.com)